Korth-Spirit/Plugin-Bot/README.md

 ## Contribution

 This project is open source.
-Feel free to contribute to the project by making a pull request, creating an issue ticket, or sending an email to [Johnny Irvin](mailto:irvinjohnathan@gmail.com).
+Feel free to contribute to the project by opening an issue, creating a pull request, or by contacting [Johnny Irvin](mailto:irvinjohnathan@gmail.com).
+I appreciate any feedback or contributions.
+This project is not affiliated with Active Worlds, Inc. The creator of this project is not affiliated with Active Worlds, Inc. The Active Worlds SDK is provided in aw64.dll.
+By using the active worlds SDK, you are agreeing to the terms of the [Active Worlds SDK License Agreement](https://www.activeworlds.com/sdk/download.htm).